HomepageUtilitiesInternetThe Best Satellite Internet Providers of 2025

 • 3.25 Reviews Score Score is based on company’s customer experience, financial stability, and coverage options.

-• 100 Mbps Download Speed Measured in megabits per second (Mbps), this is the speed at which users will be able to download files from the internet.
+• Location dependent; up to ~100–150 Mbps in some markets Download Speed Measured in megabits per second (Mbps), this is the speed at which users will be able to download files from the internet.

 Why we chose it